derdoktor667/flight32/README.md

 *   🚀 **Peak Performance & Stability**: Experience ultra-stable flight thanks to a real-time FreeRTOS-based scheduler that guarantees reliable and predictable performance.
 *   🧠 **Dual-Core Powerhouse**: We harness the full power of the ESP32's dual-core architecture, dedicating one core to flight-critical tasks and the other to communications and user interaction.
 *   🧩 **Clean & Modular Architecture**: Our object-oriented design makes the firmware easy to understand, modify, and extend.
 Add new sensors or features without getting lost in a maze of code.
+*   ✅ **High Code Quality**: Adherence to strict coding standards, elimination of magic numbers, removal of redundant code, and clear, concise commenting ensure a maintainable and robust codebase.
 *   📊 **Real-time Insights**: Tune and debug on the fly with a powerful, built-in terminal.
 Monitor CPU load, loop times, and memory usage to squeeze every drop of performance out of your hardware.
 *   👩‍💻 **Professional Terminal Experience**: Enjoy a dynamic, bash-like prompt, character echo, and backspace support for a more intuitive and professional interaction with your flight controller.